 In years 3-4, a common syllabus and identical methods of evaluation will be used across all clinical teaching sites.
-The clerkship director will also meet with participating faculty members, regardless of site, to ensure they understand the objectives and expectations of the educational experience.
+To promote quality of the educational experience, the clerkship director will meet with all participating faculty members, regardless of site, to ensure they understand the objectives and expectations of the educational experience and their roles as evaluators of student performance.